 When the bank asks me what I do for a living, I say that I am a business owner; a strength and conditioning writer and coach; a husband to a very patient and caring wife; and a father to a compassionate, strong willed, and spirited young lady.
 In reality, I help ordinary, everyday people look, feel, and perform how they truly want too, and then I write about it, among other topics.

 Since this is supposed to be a “bio” page: I first got my feet wet in the field of strength athletics as a powerlifter in 1987 where I held seven California teenage state titles in the American Drug Free Powerlifting Association (ADFPA).
 I then transitioned into bodybuilding while attending college where I placed first place in my first bodybuilding show, 1991 Teenage Mr. Chico, subsequently finishing second in the Teenage Mr. California a week later.
 Over time, I worked my way into the top national line-ups at several National Physique Committee (NPC) bodybuilding shows, including the NPC USA and North American Championships.
-I also hold several Certified Strength and Conditioning Specialist and Nutrition designations through various exercise science institutions and possess a university degree in psychological studies with a heavy emphasis in sport psychology and brain sciences.
+I also hold several Certified Strength and Conditioning Specialist and Nutrition designations through various exercise science institutions and possess a university degree in behavioral psychology with a heavy emphasis in applied sport psychology and brain science.

 Here is where the rubber meets the road.
 As I have matured and embraced the term mashed-up meathead, I have been forced to recognize the many hormonal, physical, psychological, interpersonal, social, sexual, and spiritual issues, concerns, and challenges that come with male maturity and the midlife transition.
 This time-honored midlife stew can easily develop into a full blown crisis, manifesting in symptoms of andropause, a condition often characterized by hot flashes in men, erectile dysfunction, low libido, irritability, lack of energy, difficulty sleeping, poor concentration, muscle loss, and fatigue that are the result of low levels of testosterone, to a soul-crushing midlife crisis, a condition in men whereby conscious feelings, ideas, and impulses give rise to feelings of anxiety, depression, and insecurity; poor eating habits and unhealthy lifestyle behaviors; self-indulgence and risk-taking, and the unrecognized fulfillment of achievement, leadership, and responsibility.
 For me, addressing the issues of identity and self-confidence “the hard way” has actually been a blessing because I have been able to combine the personal character strengths that I was blessed with, like intelligence, tenacity, and perseverance, to help me become a very good problem solver; steward of knowledge; and a much better husband, father, friend, and coach.